tcarion/CbrnAlert/README.md

 # Installation
 This section explains how to make the app ready both for development purpose and for production.
-The installation is meant to be done on Rocky Linux or Centos 7, but it should be easy to adapt on other Linux systems.
-The main softwares needed for the application is Julia, nodejs, Angular, java and eccodes.
+The installation is meant to be done on Rocky Linux v9 or Centos 7, but it should be easy to adapt on other Linux systems.
+The main softwares needed for the application is [Julia](https://julialang.org/), [nodejs](https://nodejs.org/fr), [Angular](https://angular.io/), java and [eccodes](https://confluence.ecmwf.int/display/ECC).

 ## Common steps for both development and production